beyzakles/my-projects/DevOps/monitoring-K8s-cluster-with-prometheus-grafana/README.md

 # Hands-on Prometheus & Grafana-01: Monitoring Kubernetes

-Purpose of the this hands-on training is to give students the knowledge of basic operations for monitoring Kubernetes cluster.
+Purpose of the this hands-on training is to gain knowledge of basic operations for monitoring Kubernetes cluster.

 ## Learning Outcomes

-* Learn deployment of Prometheus to Kubernetes cluster
+* Learning deployment of Prometheus to Kubernetes cluster
-* Learn how to monitor with Prometheus
+* Learning how to monitor with Prometheus
-* Learn how to create a monitoring dashboard with Grafana
+* Learning how to create a monitoring dashboard with Grafana

 ## Outline